 they used this recipe to make loaves of bread as well as lots of buns for sandwiches

-Grandpa's Bread2 cups warm water
+Grandpa's Bread2 cups warm water1 package yeast

 1 t salt